-Wall Street nervously watching Comey hearing
+Dow hits record high in the midst of Comey hearing

 At the same time, the Federal Reserve and other central banks continue to support global markets with extremely low interest rates.

-"If he produces some smoking gun that Trump committed some impeachable offense, it may cause a risk off scenario," Michael Block, chief market strategist at Rhino Trading, wrote in a note to clients.

-Yet Block, who joked he's "getting the popcorn ready to watch," believes any selloff could create a "buying opportunity" because impeachment remains unlikely in a Republican-controlled Congress.

-It's possible the Comey hearing fails to live up to the enormous hype.
-Some even said that simply getting the high-profile event out of the way could soothe markets by removing a major question mark.
+It's possible the Comey hearing ends up soothing markets by removing a major question mark.

+"We certainly have a whole lot less concern over how this plays out than three weeks ago," said Hogan, referring to the May 17 Comey-inspired selloff.

-In any case, the fact that this event has consumed all the oxygen out of Washington shows how sidetracked the Trump administration has been from working to fulfill key promises on the economic agenda.
+Still, the fact that the Comey hearing has consumed all the oxygen out of Washington shows how sidetracked the Trump administration has been from working to fulfill key promises on the economic agenda.

 Keep in mind this was supposed to be the White House's "Infrastructure Week," highlighting a key promise that excited investors about the prospects of a stronger economy.
 That's not even to mention the lack of progress on the tax reform, or at least tax cuts, investors are still banking on.